k0shk0sh/FastHub/README.md

   - _FastHub is actively developed.
 More features will come!_

 ~~> **FastHub** contain Ads, which are disabled by default.
 You could enable them if you'd like to support the development.~~
-Adverts will not be available until the further notice.
+Adverts will not be available until the further notice!

 # Specs / Open-source libraries: